Ethan-Castro/RAG-Format/replit.md

-# Website PDF Scraper
+# RAG Format

 ## Overview

-This is a Flask-based web application that allows users to extract links and content from websites and generate PDF reports.
-The application scrapes website content, extracts links, and provides downloadable PDF documents containing the scraped information.
+This is a Flask-based web application that transforms web content into AI-ready format for RAG (Retrieval-Augmented Generation) systems.
+The application extracts links, content, and images from websites and generates structured PDF/CSV documents optimized for AI applications and LLM consumption.

 ## User Preferences